Topology Only Pre-Training: Towards Generalised Multi-Domain Graph Models: Introduction

+\aod{Explicitly say novel} Our first contribution is \method, a multi-domain pre-training method for graph models, with original domain features included during downstream tasks.
+Therefore, and under recent definitions, models pre-trained using \method are close to being foundation graph models \cite{Bommasani2021OnModels, Liu2023OneTasks, Liu2023TowardsBeyond, Zhang2023GraphModels}. \nsa{This is novelty} \aod{Is a rephrase possible?
+ToP is definitely the main contribution} \method is the first method that, to our knowledge, has the following desirable properties: \begin{enumerate} \item Positive transfer across multiple, highly diverse domains \item Original node and edge features during downstream transfer \item No very large auxiliary models \item No downstream feature transformations \end{enumerate}

+Across molecular benchmarks our implementation of \method out-performs benchmarks from the limited set of generalist GNN approaches that exist.
+Despite not aiming to out-perform domain specific specialist models, \method performs better-than or on-par with generalist LLMs many orders of magnitude larger in both parameters and training dataset size.
+This provides great utility when pre-training data is not abundant.

+Our second contribution is a new research direction: with domain features excluded, diverse non-domain pre-training can be more valuable than in-domain.
+This runs contrary to the single-domain training paradigm, and directly opposite to the assumptions made in other works \cite{Mao2024Position:Here, Shirzad2022EvaluatingFeatures}.

+In \citet{Mao2024Position:Here}'s review of LLMs for for multi-domain graph models, enumerating why they show promise, it is assumed that \textit{``\ldots training on [graphs from multiple domains] simultaneously shows no positive transfer benefit while increasing the risk of the negative transfer''}.
+Our work shows that the opposite is true when pre-training is conducted only on structure.
+This implies that greater performance through \method can be achieved simply by increasing the scale and diversity of the pre-training dataset.

-\textbf{Organisation} In Section \ref{sec:background}, we describe the notation and concepts necessary to understand our method and provide an overview of related works.
-In Section \ref{sec:method}, we describe our generalised pre-training method \method.
-In Section \ref{sec:experiments}, we describe how we evaluate the hypotheses detailed above, then detail the experiments we perform to evaluate \method and these hypotheses.
-In Section \ref{sec:discussion} we discuss the implications of the results from these experiments, as well as list the assumptions we make and threats to validity.
-In Section \ref{sec:conclusion}, we conclude with avenues for future research.
+\paragraph{Organisation} In Section~\ref{sec:background}, we describe the notation and concepts necessary to understand our method and provide an overview of related works.
+In Section~\ref{sec:method}, we describe our generalised pre-training method \method, and our hypotheses about it as a method.
+In Section~\ref{sec:experiments}, we describe how we evaluate the hypotheses detailed above, and present the findings of those experiments.
+In Section~\ref{sec:discussion}, we discuss the implications of the results from these experiments, as well as list the assumptions we make and threats to validity.
+In Section~\ref{sec:conclusion}, we conclude with avenues for future research.